pohsun4work/AxiosZodGen/README.md

 # axios-zod-gen

+---
+#### When the API response does not match `returnSchema`, the expected status code is 400.
+However, since the status code cannot be modified through Axios interceptors, the library is being deprecated.
+---

 This package allows you to easily create strongly-typed API functions with runtime validation.
 Which is based on [Axios](https://axios-http.com/docs/intro) and [Zod](https://zod.dev/)

 ## Features